common-fate/docs-archive/docs/approvals/sso/azure.md

 1. For the `Tenant ID` param, copy and paste the **Directory (tenant) ID**.
 2. For the `Client ID` param, copy and paste the **Application (client) ID**.

 `Email Identifier` is an optional configuration.
-Used specify which field on a Azure user object corresponds to the user's email address, this changes occasionally in deployments.
+Used to specify which field on an Azure user object corresponds to the user's email address, this changes occasionally in deployments.
 For more infomation about this see the Azure documentation [here](https://docs.microsoft.com/en-us/graph/api/resources/user?view=graph-rest-1.0#properties)

 ** - If you don't know which field for your tenancy you can leave this blank. **